Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ore} versatile controllers are required to control increasingly complex robotic systems with various tasks, such as disaster response robot~\cite{delmerico2019current,kobayashi2015selection} and physical human-robot interaction~\cite{ajoudani2018progress,kobayashi2021whole}.
-Data-driven control techniques, i.e. imitation learning~\cite{osa2018algorithmic} and reinforcement learning~\cite{sutton2018reinforcement}, have attracted much attention.
-However, the former requires skilled data for each task, and the latter is with inefficient trial-and-error learning, being a major obstacle for versatility.
-On the other hand, model predictive control (MPC)~\cite{camacho2013model} is able to accomplish the desired tasks by minimizing (or maximizing) the task-specific cost (or reward) function, as long as the model of the target system is known.
-In fact, successful cases have been reported in which MPC has been utilized in various robot control problems (e.g. cutting foods~\cite{lenz2015deepmpc}, autonomous driving~\cite{cui2021autonomous}, walking on rough terrain~\cite{gibson2021terrain}, etc.).
+Increasingly complex robotic systems with various, such as disaster response~\cite{delmerico2019current,kobayashi2015selection} and physical human-robot interaction~\cite{ajoudani2018progress,kobayashi2021whole}, require more versatile controllers.
+Data-driven control techniques, such as imitation learning~\cite{osa2018algorithmic} and reinforcement learning~\cite{sutton2018reinforcement}, have gained attention.
+However, the former requires skilled data for each task, and the latter involves a large amount of trial and error, making it difficult to apply either method to any task.

-MPC had been initially limited to obtaining feedback gains only for linear systems, but later developments have focused on numerical solutions of control inputs (or actions) for nonlinear systems.
-So far, MPC has two main streams: one is a gradient-based approach that takes advantage of the gradient of the model and cost function~\cite{tassa2014control,ohtsuka2004continuation}; the other is a sampling-based approach that evaluates many action candidates to find the optimal one~\cite{botev2013cross,williams2018information}, which selects the best control input/action from a policy distribution.
+In contrast, MPC~\cite{camacho2013model} can accomplish the desired tasks by minimizing or maximizing the task-specific cost (or reward) function provided that the model of the target system is known.
+MPC has been successfully implemented in various robot control problems such as cutting foods~\cite{lenz2015deepmpc}, autonomous driving~\cite{cui2021autonomous}, walking on rough terrain~\cite{gibson2021terrain}, and etc. This study focuses on sampling-based MPC~\cite{botev2013cross,williams2018information}, which selects the best control input/action from a policy distribution.